-Vyper is a fairly new Ethereum programming language that has been gaining quite some attention since it made its appearance in the blockchain universe.
-One can define Vyper as a general-purpose and experimental programming language that gathers down to Ethereum Virtual Machine or EVM bytecode almost like Solidity.
-Vyper was solely designed and created to simplify the whole process to make Smart Contracts that are easy to understand.
-That way it becomes more transparent for all involved in the process and that also has lesser entry points for any attack.
+Vyper is a fairly new Ethereum programming language gaining quite some attention since it made its appearance in the blockchain universe.
+One can define Vyper as a general-purpose and experimental programming language that gathers down to Ethereum Virtual Machine or EVM bytecode, almost like Solidity.
+Vyper was solely designed and created to simplify the whole process to make smart contracts easy to understand.
+That way, it becomes more transparent for all involved in the process and has lesser entry points for any attack.

 Salient Features of Vyper

 Given under are the key features of Ethereum’s Vyper: